egorelik93/PLBlog/NewLang.md

 ```

 Some might recognize these names from literature on "Delimited continuations".
 That is the intention here - a linearly-typed variation of `shift/reset` APIs.
 Being linearly-typed does greatly restrict these compared
 to the traditional versions, however, as well as being more awkward to use than in a dynamically-typed setting.
 In a way though, `Defer` and the implicit "return" callback are already a kind of delimited continuations; it can be conceptualized as `FnOnce(DMut<(), T>) -> ()`.
+From here on out, we will refer to these callbacks as the resource's delimited continuation.

 ## Defer Streams